Need Legal Help Negotiating a Severance Offer?

 Mandatory Severance Offers, What to Look For - the Release

-If you fall into any of the categories I discussed above, there is a good chance that the company is offering you severance because it is required to do so.
+If you fall into any of the categories discussed above, there is a good chance that the company is offering you severance because it is required to do so.

 In such cases, you will likely have to sign a "Release" in exchange for the severance; however, you should check any written documents regarding severance to see if, indeed, you are required to sign a Release in exchange for the severance payment.